davatorium/rofi/doc/rofi-manpage.markdown

   Run rofi in ssh mode once then exit.
 Does not bind any keys.

+`-dmenu`

+  Run rofi in dmenu mode.
+Allowing it to be used for user interaction in scripts.

+  Pressing `shift-enter` will open the selected entries and move to the next entry.

+`-show` *mode*

+  Open rofi in a certain mode.

+  For example to show the run-dialog:

+        rofi -show run

+  This function deprecates -rnow,-snow and -now

+`-switchers` *mode1,mode1*

+  Give a comma separated list of modes to enable, in what order.

+  For example to only show the run and ssh dialog (in that order):

+        rofi -switchers "run,ssh" -show run

+  Custom modes can be added using the internal 'script' mode.
+Each mode has two parameters:

+        <name>:<script>

+  So to have a mode 'Workspaces' using the `i3_switch_workspace.sh` script type:

+        rofi -switchers "window,run,ssh,Workspaces:i3_switch_workspaces.sh" -show Workspaces

+### Theming

 `-bg`

   Set the background text color (X11 named color or hex #rrggbb) for the menu (default: #222222).